The History of Cannabis Legislation and an Homage to its Pioneers

 - How will the revenue generated by the industry be used to benefit communities as a whole?

 - Is cannabis really as effective as people claim when it comes to helping individuals cope with certain physical and mental conditions?

-Though it may appear the debate has occurred relatively recently, questions such as these have been asked for decades.
+Though the debate may appear relatively recently, questions such as these have been asked for decades.

 The only contemporary change in the conversation is the shift from when marijuana will be legal to how legalization will impact society.
-Additionally, what are the benefits now that it has been legalized in most states?
+What are the benefits now that it has been legalized in most states?